-spot a whale on the fleurieu
+spot a whale on the fleurieu PENINSULA

 Starting at Horseshoe Bay, across the headland to Knights Beach is the Harbour Master's walk.
 Follow a cobblestone path around the headland of Freemans Knob past Ladys Beach, Rocky Bay and Green Bay before reaching Knights Beach.
 Less than a 2km stroll with some of the best Whale spotting sites around.
 The trail returns along the Esplanade and the Centenary Stairs and past Freemans Lookout.
 Get up high and enjoy the migration sensation!

 Another Whale viewing hot spot is Batalang (Basham Beach) Conservation Park which links Middleton and Port Elliot (Fisherman Bay) along the foreshore.
-Great place to see the Southern Right Whales during the migration period as Mothers and calves often take shelter in the bay.
+Great place to see the Southern right whales during the migration period as mothers and calves often take shelter in the bay.

 Victor Harbor, Granite Island, Encounter Bay and high on 'The Bluff' (Petrel Cove) also have wonderful land based whale spotting.
 And why do the whales stay and play?
-Not only to birth or find a mate, it seems our water is relatively warmer than their Summer home in the sub-Antarctic!
+Not only to birth or find a mate, it seems our water is relatively warmer than their summer home in the sub-Antarctic!